AIOTI Logo 2024 Transparent

 Principles

-5. We follow a methodology enabling use case definition, validation, publication, sharing and modification.
+• Ontologies are developed through a process that supports use case definition, validation, publication, sharing and modification.